alcover/buffet/README.md

 # Buffet

 *All-inclusive Buffer for C*
-(Unit-tested but not yet stable, optimized or feature-complete)
+(Experiment - not yet stable or optimized)

 :orange_book: [API](#API)